nuxt/starter/README.md

 pnpm install
 ```

-## Working on your theme
+## Working on your layer

-Your theme is at the root of this repository, it is exactly like a regular Nuxt project, except you can publish it on NPM.
+Your layer is at the root of this repository, it is exactly like a regular Nuxt project, except you can publish it on NPM.

-The `.playground` directory should help you on trying your theme during development.
+The `.playground` directory should help you on trying your layer during development.

-Running `pnpm dev` will prepare and boot `.playground` directory, which imports your theme itself.
+Running `pnpm dev` will prepare and boot `.playground` directory, which imports your layer itself.

-## Distributing your theme
+## Distributing your layer

 Your Nuxt layer is shaped exactly the same as any other Nuxt project, except you can publish it on NPM.